take0a/docs.getdbt.com/website/docs.ja/reference/artifacts/sl-manifest.md

 Similar to the [`manifest.json` file](/reference/artifacts/manifest-json), the `semantic_manifest.json` file also lives in the [target directory](/reference/global-configs/json-artifacts) of your dbt project where dbt stores various artifacts (such as compiled models and tests) generated during the execution of your project.

+There are two reasons why `semantic_manifest.json` exists alongside `manifest.json`:

+- Deserialization: `dbt-core` and MetricFlow use different libraries for handling data serialization.
+- Efficiency and performance: MetricFlow and the dbt Semantic Layer need specific semantic details from the manifest.
+By trimming down the information printed into `semantic_manifest.json`, the process becomes more efficient and enables faster data handling between `dbt-core` and MetricFlow.

 ## Top-level keys

 Top-level keys for the semantic manifest are: